Bankruptcy / New York / Chapter 7

 When you file for bankruptcy relief under Chapter 7 bankruptcy, you must complete two bankruptcy courses to receive a bankruptcy discharge.
 This includes a credit counseling course prior to filing a bankruptcy case, and a debtor education course after filing.
 See below the approved courses for New York

 The United States Trustee’s office has approved state-specific companies that offer bankruptcy courses.
-You can access a list of companies in New York offering bankruptcy courses on the UST website.
+You can access a list of companies in New York offering bankruptcy courses on the US Trustee's website.
 Both courses are available online for a small fee.

 New York Chapter 7 bankruptcy Court Locations